neurodatascience/ohbm_2023_pubget/pubget.md

 ## Methods

-Figure 1 shows the main stages of a text-mining project.
+Fig. 1 shows the stages of a text-mining project.
 The high-level analysis (in green) is the main objective -- for example, plotting the evolution of sample sizes through time.
 However, previous steps (obtaining text, labelling sample sizes) can take much longer.